fablabnk/RVPCWorkshop/BUILD_GUIDE.md

 - There is just one of these, marked PS2_KBD1 on the board
 - It can only be oriented one way
-- The larger pins at either side are mounting pins, so don't strictly need solder to function electrically, but it helps for stability
+- The larger pins at either side are mounting pins, so don't strictly need to be soldered to function, but it helps for stability

 ## Step 13: VGA Connector